 Speculation time and what if…?

-The complete “The Hero’s Return, Parts 1 & 2” works much better within the narrative of The Wall and becomes a relevant side-story of the Teacher from side one.
-It fits well when sequenced after “Another Brick In The Wall, Part 1” fades out and before the helicopter intro of “The Happiest Days Of Our Lives”.
+The complete “The Hero’s Return, Parts 1 & 2” works much better within the narrative of The Wall and becomes a relevant side-story of the Teacher from Side 1.
+It fits into the story well when sequenced after “Another Brick In The Wall, Part 1” fades out and before the helicopter intro of “The Happiest Days Of Our Lives”.
 Musically, it sounds like it belongs there.

 In the first band production demo, “Teacher, Teacher” is sequenced before “Another Brick In The Wall: Education”.
 In Roger Waters’ original demo Bricks In The Wall, “Teacher, Teacher” is sequenced after “Education”.

 As the running order was still fluid throughout production, I can’t help but think that after “Another Brick, Part 2” is where “Teacher, Teacher” would have ended up had it not been cut.
-Within the framework of the story, it works very well there.
-By this time, the damage has done; the Teacher’s bricks are adding to the wall.
+Within the framework of the story, it works very well in that spot.
+By this time, the damage had been done; the Teacher’s bricks were helping to build the wall.
 In the sequence of “Happiest Days…” and “Brick, Part 2”, Pink does what many schoolchildren do and in his mind creates an exaggerated scenario for the Teacher where he’s bullied and repressed at home by an overbearing, abusive, psychopathic wife.
 He appears to direct his frustration and powerlessness at the children he teaches.
 Pink’s side of this story is told in “The Happiest Days Of Our Lives”.
 The students react and rebel in “Another Brick, Part 2”.

-To me it makes more sense to then have the Teacher tell his side of the story, where the emotional damage inflicted during his time in combat is actually a big reason for his attitude with the children.
-He shows resentment towards his students who didn’t grow up in wartime and went through the sacrifices and difficulties that imposes.
+To me it makes more sense to then have the Teacher tell his side of the story afterwards, where the emotional damage inflicted during his time in combat is actually a big reason for his attitude with the children.
+He shares his resentment towards the students who did not grow up in wartime and go through the sacrifices and difficulties that imposes.
 His time in combat built isolating walls of his own which cause problems at home.
 Restoring “The Hero’s Return” adds this extra insight, pathos, and a little more perspective to the character of the Teacher.
 It’s an interesting diversion which explores his side-story a little more.